 Kevin Burgess is a principal in McKool Smith’s Marshall office.
 Kevin focuses on commercial litigation involving complex technical matters, particularly patent infringement disputes.
 His experience includes successfully representing Ericsson against Apple in a number of infringement actions in Texas and California district courts and in front of the International Trade Commission.
 Kevin’s clients also include Nokia Technologies and PanOptis, among others.

 Kevin is recognized as a leading U.S. patent litigator by many of the country’s major legal rankings and directories, including Chambers USA, Benchmark Litigation, and Best Lawyers.
 A recent edition of Chambers USA notes that he "has excelled in defense and plaintiff infringement actions, frequently involving very complex technical applications.”

 Kevin is a fellow of the Litigation Counsel of America (LCA) and is also a member of the Trial Law Institute and Diversity Law Institute.
 Prior to joining McKool Smith, he served as a judicial clerk to the Honorable William C. Bryson, U.S. Court of Appeals for the Federal Circuit.

-Ericsson.
+- Ericsson.
 Ericsson Inc. et al. v.
 Apple Inc. Represented Ericsson in a global, portfolio-wide, FRAND licensing dispute against Apple, including an investigation before the International Trade Commission (ITC) as well as lawsuits in Texas and California federal courts.
 The matters settled on confidential terms in December 2015.

-i4i Limited Partnership and Infrastructures for Information Inc. i4i Limited Partnership v.
+- i4i Limited Partnership and Infrastructures for Information Inc. i4i Limited Partnership v.
 Microsoft Corporation (E.D.
 Tex.).
-Represents i4i Limited Partnership and Infrastructures for Information Inc. in a suit filed against Microsoft Corporation for patent infringement involving a method and system for manipulating architecture and content of a document separately from each other.
+Represented i4i Limited Partnership and Infrastructures for Information Inc. in a suit filed against Microsoft Corporation for patent infringement involving a method and system for manipulating architecture and content of a document separately from each other.
 After an eight-day trial, the jury found the patent valid and infringed, rendering a substantial verdict in favor of i4i Limited Partnership and Infrastructures for Information Inc.